MattAS/Multiple-Object-Tracking/README.md

 The track sometimes succesfully segments and tracks objects despite there being an obstacle near the desired object.
 However, the biggest problem of the tracking algorithm is that the track will sometimes combine multiple objects into one track.

-The way that I decide to begin new tracks and terminate old tracks was to keep account of the number of consecutive misses and whether the blob (centroid) is still being tracked
+The way that I decide to begin new tracks and terminate old tracks was to keep account of the number of consecutive misses and whether the blob (centroid) is still being tracked.
 Upon entering the find match function, I set all of the blobs "match or new" variable to false.
 Then I loop through all blobs and compare them with the frame blobs.
 If they found a match (smallest distance), then I will set this value to true.
 After all the values are set, I looped through the blobs again to check whether the value is true or false.
 If it is false, I will add one to the number of misses for the blob.
 I set the threshold value for the number of misses to 10\.
 So if the number of misses is 5 or greater, I will set the "still being tracked" variable to false.
 During the drawing stage, I will only draw for blobs that are still being tracked.

 <pre>                def matchCurrentFrameBlobs(existingBlobs, currFrameBlobs):